-Keep a running total of each principal payment.
-You'll want to keep track of the the purchase amounts of the homes that sell in your neighborhood.
-Unfortunately, if yours is a recent mortgage loan - five years or under, you probably haven't had a chance to pay very much of the principal: you are paying mostly interest.
+Keep track of each principal payment.
+Pay attention to the prices of other houses in your neighborhood.
+Unfortunately, if yours is a recent loan - five years or under, you likely haven't been able to pay very much of the principal: you have been paying mostly interest.

-You can start the process of PMI cancelation when you you think that your equity reaches 20%.
-Call the lender to request cancellation of your PMI.
-Lenders ask for documentation verifying your eligibility at this point.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and almost all lenders request one before they agree to cancel PMI.
+You can start the process of canceling PMI when you're sure your equity has reached 20%.
+You will need to contact your lender to let them know that you wish to cancel PMI.
+Then you will be asked to submit proof that you have at least 20 percent equity.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will be all the proof you need � and almost all lenders will require one before they agree to cancel.

 At Tier One Mortgage, LLC, we answer questions about PMI every day.
 Give us a call at (585) 282-0960.